How NATS Lame Duck Mode Actually Works

 Health Checks

-During lame duck mode, the server’s /healthz endpoint returns an error status (the listener is closed, so the readiness check fails).5 If you’re running behind a load balancer or using Kubernetes readiness probes, this automatically stops new traffic from being routed to the draining server.
+During lame duck mode, the server’s /healthz endpoint returns 500 Internal Server Error (the listener is closed, so the readiness check fails).5 If you’re running behind a load balancer or using Kubernetes readiness probes, this automatically stops new traffic from being routed to the draining server.

 In Kubernetes: